 Oral BPC-157 offers a specific advantage for drinkers: direct contact with the stomach and intestinal lining.

-The chronic cytoprotection studies (Prkacin et al., 2001) and the adaptive cytoprotection research (Becejac et al., 2018) both demonstrate that BPC-157 protects the GI tract from alcohol damage when administered orally.
+The chronic cytoprotection studies (Prkacin et al., 2001) and the adaptive cytoprotection research (Becejac et al., 2018) both demonstrate oral BPC-157 protects the GI tract from alcohol damage.
 The peptide bathes the same tissue that alcohol erodes.

-For injury healing, injectable BPC-157 near the injury site remains the standard approach.
-Systemic bioavailability is higher with subcutaneous injection (~90% vs. ~30-50% oral).
+For injury healing, injectable BPC-157 near the injury site remains standard.
+Systemic bioavailability is higher with subcutaneous injection (roughly 90% vs. 30-50% oral).

-For gut and liver protection specifically, consider adding oral BPC-157 as a supplemental route.
-Some users run both: injectable for their primary healing goal, oral for GI protection during periods when they anticipate drinking.
+For gut and liver protection, consider adding oral BPC-157 as a supplemental route.
+Some users run both: injectable for their primary healing goal, oral for GI protection during periods of anticipated drinking.

 Source: Becejac et al., 2018

-No evidence supports dose adjustment based on alcohol consumption.
+No evidence supports changing your dose based on alcohol consumption.

-The standard protocol remains 250-500 mcg per day, whether you drink or not.
-Use our BPC-157 Dosage Calculator for personalized dosing based on your vial concentration and body weight.
+The standard protocol remains 250-500 mcg per day.
+Use the BPC-157 Dosage Calculator for personalized dosing based on your vial concentration and body weight.
+For reconstitution math, use the peptide reconstitution calculator.
+For proper storage between uses, see how to store peptides.

-The key insight: alcohol does not neutralize BPC-157.
+Alcohol does not neutralize BPC-157.
 The peptide still functions.
-But alcohol creates additional tissue damage and inflammation that competes with BPC-157's healing capacity.
+But alcohol creates additional tissue damage that competes with BPC-157's healing capacity.
 Your dose does not need to increase.
 Your alcohol intake, if healing is the priority, should decrease.

 Occasional social drinker (1-2 drinks, once or twice monthly): Minimal concern.
-Continue your BPC-157 protocol as scheduled.
+Continue your protocol as scheduled.
 Maintain the 4-6 hour timing window.
-Expect negligible impact on healing outcomes.

 Regular moderate drinker (2-3 drinks, weekly): Your healing timeline extends.
-Alcohol-driven inflammation on a weekly basis creates a recurring setback that BPC-157 must overcome each time.
-Consider reducing frequency during your cycle to maximize results.
+Weekly alcohol-driven inflammation creates a recurring setback BPC-157 must overcome each time.
+Reduce frequency during your cycle to maximize results.

-Heavy or daily drinker (3+ drinks frequently): BPC-157 may offer meaningful organ protection based on the chronic drinking studies.
+Heavy or daily drinker (3+ drinks frequently): BPC-157 may offer meaningful organ protection based on chronic drinking studies.
 But you are spending money on a healing peptide while actively damaging the tissue it repairs.
-If you cannot reduce alcohol intake, the research suggests BPC-157 still provides a net benefit for gut and liver health.
-Just understand the ceiling is lower.
+The research suggests BPC-157 still provides a net benefit for gut and liver health.
+The ceiling is lower.

 Limitations and Safety

-Every claim in this article carries the same caveat: the evidence comes from rodent studies.
+Every claim above carries the same caveat: the evidence comes from rodent studies.

 Critical limitations: